 - People who do not go into a professional treatment program for withdrawal often do not attend addiction treatment afterward.
 This can lead to relapse because, even for those who get through withdrawal and are no longer dependent on the drug, the addiction itself is never addressed.
 Going through detox treatment can ensure you will receive the care you need for your withdrawal and your addiction, as well as a smooth transition from one type of treatment to the other.

 Withdrawal symptoms can begin to occur anywhere between a few hours and a few days after your last use of the substance.
-If you believe you are going to experience withdrawal symptoms as a result of your substance abuse, call 800-654-0987 now to find safe detox options from which you can transition into addiction treatment when the time is right.

 Treatment Methods for Drug Addiction